-A.1 Objectives of 2023 Doctoral Personnel Awards for Black Scholars
+A.1 Objectives of the 2023 Doctoral Personnel Awards for Indigenous Scholars

-Heart & Stroke, the Canadian Institutes of Health Research Institute of Circulatory and Respiratory Health (CIHR-ICRH), and Brain Canada are committing up to a total of \$450,000 to launch the inaugural 2023 Doctoral Personnel Awards for Black Scholars.
-Through a process of co-creation, Heart & Stroke engaged with Black leaders at all career stages to help inform this funding opportunity.
-The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and brain research.
-The stipends awarded will be up to \$90,000 CAD (\$30,000 per year for up to three (3) years), enabling Black trainees to focus on their Doctoral research studies and engage with mentors as part of their training.
+Heart & Stroke, the Canadian Institutes of Health Research Institute of Circulatory and Respiratory Health (CIHR-ICRH), and Brain Canada are committing up to a total of \$450,000 CAD to launch the inaugural 2023 Doctoral Personnel Awards for Indigenous Scholars.
+Through a process of co-creation, Heart & Stroke engaged with Indigenous leaders, at all career stages, to help inform this funding opportunity.
+The objective of the competition is to increase the number of highly-qualified Indigenous trainees from First Nations, Inuit or Métis communities, whose traditional and ancestral territories are in Canada, committed to working in heart and/or brain research.
+The stipends awarded will be up to \$90,000 CAD (\$30,000 per year for up to three (3) years), enabling Indigenous trainees (including Elders and Knowledge Keepers) to focus on their Doctoral research studies and engage with mentors as part of their training.

 Note: All applicants are strongly encouraged to carefully read and follow the instructions and requirements outlined in this guideline document.
+The Guidelines and Application Form are available in both English and French.